Commuting-Liftable Subgroups of Galois Groups II: Corollaries

-We recall that $k$ is strongly $\ell$-closed provided that for all finite extensions $k'|k$ one has $(k')^{\times} = (k')^{\times \ell}$.
+We recall that $k$ is strongly $\ell$-closed provided that all finite extensions $k'|k$ satisfy $(k')^{\times} = (k')^{\times \ell}$.
 For instance, any perfect field of characteristic $\ell$ is strongly $\ell$-closed, and all algebraically closed fields are strongly $\ell$-closed.